jajvirta/jajvirta/learning-text-editors.md

 something.
 And it is even more fun to spread your proficiency to others.
 And furthermore, it is fun to be able to control your environment.
 You can use the hand-wavy arguments of becoming more productive as an excuse to learn your text editor.
-And if you do, in fact, become faster and more efficient, all the better.
+And if you do become faster and more efficient, all the better.

 ## Hello, my name is Jarno and I'm a Vim convert.
 (But don't worry, I won't try to convert you.)